Information and advice for people with vision loss

 Reading and writing

-If you are having problems reading standard texts in books, newspapers and magazines, there are several options available.
+There are several options available if you're having problems reading standard text in books, newspapers and magazines.

-One of the simplest options is to use one of a number of types of handheld magnifying device that you can hold over the page to help you read.
-These can obtained from a number of sources including hospital low visions services, optometrists, local voluntary organisations and the RNIB.
+One of the simplest options is to use a magnifying device that can make print appear bigger to help you read.
+These can be obtained from a number of places including hospital low vision services, optometrists, local voluntary organisations, and the RNIB.

 The RNIB also has a collection of large print publications you can borrow, as do most libraries.

-Some people choose to use an e-reader to help them read.
+You could also use an e-reader to help you read.
 E-readers are handheld devices that allow you to download books and subscribe to newspapers and magazines on the internet.
-You can then set the device to display text at a larger size.
+You can choose a setting that allows you to display text at a larger size.

-If you are unable to read at all, you could:
+If you're unable to read at all you could sign up to the:

 You can also install screen-reading software on your computer that will read out emails, documents and text on the internet.